 When the federal government uses a lowest price technically acceptable source selection criteria under FAR 15.101-1, the solicitation usually calls for a proposal that technically meets the solicitation’s evaluation criteria.
-When comparing LPTA evaluation of government contracts vs best value bidding, the evaluation approach is more popular nowadays.
+When comparing government contract LPTA evaluation / LPTA vs best value bidding, the evaluation approach is more popular nowadays.
 However, contractors still have problems submitting competitive bids.

 - The evaluation approach is simply to make sure that each proposal meets the minimum technical requirements on the solicitation.